Below are the quick examples

 • shape – It defines the shape of the array which is an int or sequence of ints.
 The shape of the new array, e.g., (4, 3) or 2.

-• fill_value – Value to fill in the array.
+• fill_value – Value to fill the array with.

 • dtype – It is an optional parameter that specifies the data type of the returned array.